Reviews You Can Rely On

 Only sold as a single pole

-Some backcountry skiers and ski mountaineers want a tool with the potential to replace an ice axe for steep snow climbing and that can add to their ability to arrest a fall in steep terrain while skiing down.
+Some backcountry skiers and ski mountaineers want a tool with the potential to replace an ice axe for steep snow climbing, and that can add to their ability to arrest a fall in steep terrain while skiing down.
 For these users, the Black Diamond Whippet is a classic standby in the steep skiing world.
 The most recent iteration builds upon the product's past successes, adding a removable pick design.
 In short, it functions as a standard three-section telescoping backcountry ski pole while skinning up or skiing down, with the option to attach the pick to the top of the grip when you want.
 The result is a high-performance pole and the best of the ski pole/ice axe hybrids on the market.

-backcountry ski poles - the bd whippet at the ready above the choke of a firm, steep couloir.
+backcountry ski poles - the bd whippet at the ready above the choke of a steep couloir.

 Best Baton Pole